-There are two types of initial consultation:
+There are three types of initial consultation:

-- Initial consultation: this is to be used for every initial consultation except where the injury is related to complex pathology and a Consultation C initial consultation is indicated. - Consultation C: this is to be used when the injury is related to complex pathology as set out in 2.2.3 below.
+- Consultation A: this is to be used for any initial consultation that is not a Consultation B or Consultation C initial consultation. - Consultation B: this is to be used when the injury presentation includes two entirely separate compensable injuries or conditions requiring separate assessment and treatment (eg. a neck condition and a post fracture wrist) or complicated hand injuries involving multiple fingers, joints or tissues. - Consultation C: this is to be used when the injury is related to complex pathology as set out in 2.2.3 below.